 24. Drink and eat with the surroundings of traditional Tokyo in a unique izakaya

-Iwao is an izakaya that imparts the feeling of an old onsen, and indeed it is actually located in a building which is over 70 years old.
+Iwao is an izakaya that imparts the feeling of an old onsen, and indeed it is located in a building that is over 70 years old.